 Setting up the environment and invoking from a Research Computing Server

-Mathematica is available for use on the Research Computing servers Kure and Killdevil.
+Mathematica is available for use on the Research Computing servers Longleaf and Killdevil.
 The following documents provide instructions for invoking Mathematica and other high performance computing software.
 These documents include both general instructions common to all applications, and specific instructions for each application.

 - Invoking applications on a Research Computing Server from a Microsoft Windows computer